The History of Shooks Farms

 Renovations have already started for the “campus” we will be having in the near future.
 Here is a quick rundown of what is going to happen.
 “The south lot” which used to be our finishing lot for cattle, will be turned into a production facility for wine and will include a temporary tasting room.
 The large “north lot” building along with two silo’s will be removed to make way for our tasting room.
 And we have hinted towards that as well, the old barn that Great Grandpa Shooks built will be constructed again, complete with the basketball court lines on the floor.
 West of these facilities we will be planting more grapes, (Frontenac Gris and Marquette) and we will even have a spot for you to have your wedding out in the vineyard while you overlook cherry blossoms and Lake Michigan.

 There is more in the works, but we cannot share everything that we have in store!
 But for now that is a quick rundown of what the fourth generation has planned for Shooks Farms, and now Cellar 1914.
-Each of us would like to thank our wives for putting up with the countless hours, sleepless nights, raising four, three and twin children on their own 90% of the time and working full times jobs themselves, we’re not sure how they do it, but they’re doing a tremendous job, thank you Mishelle Shooks, Jenny Shooks, Keegan Shooks.
+Rob and Greg would like to thank our wives for putting up with the countless hours, sleepless nights, raising three wonderful daughters and two wild twin boys on their own 90% of the time and working full times jobs themselves, we’re not sure how they do it, but they’re doing a tremendous job, thank you Mishelle Shooks and Jenny Shooks.

 Thanks for taking the time to read these, they have been fun to write and hear stories and connections being made through these.
 We even learned about an olive farm in Italy, I believe it was that was in their tenth generation… We can only dream and hope that the future generations will be talking about what we are doing during this day and time.